AniketOxO/Eunonix/FEATURES.md

-# 🎯 LifeOS Features Guide
+# 🎯 Eunonix Features Guide

 ## ✨ New Features Added

-Your LifeOS dashboard now includes **powerful life management** features that integrate seamlessly with the calm, breathing interface.
+Your Eunonix dashboard now includes **powerful life management** features that integrate seamlessly with the calm, breathing interface.

 ---